What do the different lug sail types look like and what are the basic differences? How to choose? And yes, we have drawings and photos.

 4/ Spars are relatively short and often are stowable within the boat length

 The lug rigs are very compact.
-Here is a design project we did to get a maximum sized balance lug that would store inside a narrow canoe.
+We designed a maximum-sized balance lug that can be stored inside a narrow decked canoe..
 Sail is 6.1 square metres (64sq ft), which is quite a big sail for a solo canoe.
 Koos famously uses a narrow hiking plank to sit out in comfort.

 My sketches of the Most Common types of Lugsail